Yes, but with caution.

 ABS indicator light on: what it means

-When the ABS indicator light stays on, the car's ECU detected a malfunction in the anti-lock braking system.
+When the ABS light stays on, the car's control unit has detected a malfunction in the anti-lock braking system.
+The brakes will still work, but sudden braking can cause the wheels to lock and the car to lose stability.

-The most common causes of ABS light on
+Most common causes of the ABS warning light

 1 Dirty or broken ABS sensor